CrossyChainsaw/Portfolio/README.md

 ### Working tempo in GP
 In the IP i wasn't using my weeks too efficient, this will be explained later on.
 But in the group project I was usually working or helping others.
 We also noticed that the tinier the group got, the more efficient we worked.

+### Testing
+Now that i think about it, I actually did write tests whenever I needed them.
+I just didn't really focus the learning outcome.
+I wrote tests wherever I needed them.
+If you look at the learning outcomes, my project lacks end-to-end testing, but right now, I could make an end-to-end test, but it wouldn't help me in any way, since the functionalities I want to test in the end-to-end tests aren't there yet.
+I did documentate the scenarios I would like to test in the future.

 ### Presentations
 Our presentations weren't always prepared, but if we prepared the presentation for the sprint delivery, we were so good.
 Ecspecially the second last sprint delivery.